Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 It specifies the username and the resource name of the stream to be served to the caller.

+The next example specifies that the file is expected to be transmitted from the caller to the listener and its name is results.csv:

 ~~~
 #!::u=johnny,t=file,m=publish,r=results.csv
 ~~~

-This specifies that the file is expected to be transmitted from the caller to the listener and its name is results.csv.

 # Changelog